hanmoi-choi/clojure-operator/README.md

 clojure-operator
 ====
-This project is created with `lein new dacom` and modified in directory structure and libs' version A web application built with the DACOM stack.
+This project is created with [dacom](https://github.com/bellkev/dacom) and modified in directory structure and libs' version A web application built with the DACOM stack.

 ## Usage